bartland-usi/sample-java/README.md

 2. wsdl2java.bat

-If you see "'f' is not recognized as an internal or external command ...", there is a type in the file.
+If you see the error
+  * "'f' is not recognized as an internal or external command ..." there is a type in the batch file.
-Line 50: "f %JAVA_VERSION% GTR 8 (" should be if
+  * Line 50: "f %JAVA_VERSION% GTR 8 ("
+Amend the "f" to be "if"